 If you’re looking for where to stay in Cinque Terre you’ll be happy to know that this part of the Italian Riviera will offer you the most authentic experience, from visiting vineyards to admiring the medieval architecture and spending your days hiking to the most amazing hilltops.
 In case you get tired, don’t worry, you can head to the train station and take a train back to any town.

 In this article, I’ll present the best Cinque Terre hotels and areas for each type of traveler.
 From luxury hotels to on-budget Airbnbs, I have made a list of some of the best places that you can find here.
 You should book these in advance as the best properties ALWAYS get booked out first!

 Below you can find some luxury hotels and cool accommodation options for your next trip, all located in Vernazza, my fav village in Cinque Terre:

-This map will give you some visual guidance and you’ll see all the areas from Cinque Terre that I’m going to talk about:
+This map of Cinque Terre and surrounding area will give you some visual guidance and you’ll see all the areas from Cinque Terre that I’m going to talk about:

 1. Vernazza – where to stay in Cinque Terre for the first time

 This is one of the best Cinque Terre Villages, located in Liguria region.
 It’s the fourth train stop from La Spezia (~20 min away).
 It has the best coastal views and the bluest water.
 It’s no wonder it was named one of the most beautiful towns in Italy and that says something!
 From afar, Vernazza looks so happy!
 It might be because of the cliff-tops colored houses painted in pink, yellow, terracotta, or it might be because all the villagers and travelers fill this town with so much good humor!